All Episodes

 Thanks so much.

-Thanks for taking my thing, well.
+Thanks for taking my vote.

-I had some thoughts about the vice presidential pick too.
+I had some thoughts about the vice presidential pick, too.

-Um he is now my candidate.
+He is now my candidate.

-Uh Rubio had been my candidate during the primary.
+Rubio had been my candidate during the primary.

-I and so there's my question for you.
+And so here's my question for you.

-I do think that's a good thing.
+I do think that.

-All right, Rubio doesn't Rubio doesn't want the job.
+Rubio doesn't want the job.

-I know, I know.
+I know.

-All right, Rubio's now back running for the Senate.
+Rubio's now back running for the Senate.

 So not everybody's available.

-And uh okay, and John Kasich is governor, he said he doesn't want to be considered.
+He said he doesn't want to be considered.

-And he's not he would not be my pick.
+He would not be my pick.

 Yeah, okay.

-So all right, but he's not available either.
+So, all right, but he's not available either.

 I think definitely that Newt can do that.

-I think he's the the man.
+I think he's the man.

-Here are my two concerns about Newt.
+Here are my two concerns about Newt: one is his age.

-That the other thing I have is his history with the Clintons.
+The other thing I have is his history with the Clintons.

-I think he gives Hillary a perfect opportunity to say, well, you know, to brush aside any sort of criticism.
+I think he gives Hillary a perfect opportunity to say, you know, to brush aside any sort of criticism.

-So rather than answering questions, it gives her an opportunity to go on the offense to Newt and try to demean his remarks, just saying, well, historically you've always gone after the Clintons.
+So rather than answering questions, it gives her an opportunity to go on the offense to Newt and try to demean his remarks, just saying, well, historically, you've always gone after the Clintons.

 Here's my case.